If you’re an artist or a crafter who loves creating handmade goods, you might have wondered how to sell on Etsy.

 Why Etsy is a Great Choice

-Here are some of the biggest reasons why people choose Etsy over other e-commerce stores like Shopify or eBay:
+Here are some of the biggest reasons why people choose Etsy over other e-commerce marketplaces like eBay:

 - It’s very easy to get started.
 Etsy is extremely user-friendly.
 You can have your business set up and running in one day.